-Fasteners supplied by MTC Solutions meet ISO 2702 standards during the manufacturing process and have a hardness below 390 HV in order to mitigate IHE.
-In addition, MTC Solutions utilizes post-manufacturing inspection techniques in accordance with ISO 4042 and ISO 15330 to verify our fasteners meet the hardness requirements outlined in CSA 086:24, which further mitigates the risk of a brittle HE failure.
+Fasteners supplied by MTC Solutions meet ISO 2702 standards during the manufacturing process and have a core hardness below 390 HV in order to mitigate IHE.
+In addition, MTC Solutions utilizes post-manufacturing inspection techniques to verify our fasteners have a core hardness of below 390 HV in accordance with industry best practices, as well as tension testing in accordance with ISO 4042 and ISO 15330, which further mitigates the risk of a brittle HE failure.